 Recycling is encouraged as much as possible especially as we do not have a regular rubbish collection.
 We have a bottle and tin collection bin, a newspaper and cardboard bin and a compost bin for vegetable matter.
 We have ducks for bread recycling and horses for carrots, apples and polo mint recycling.
 There is a large bin for any other rubbish behind the cottages.
 The cottages share a private enclosed garden with garden seats and picnic tables.

 There are expansive large grass areas and wonderful footpaths surrounding the cottages, ideal for dog walking.
-Maps are provided in each cottage.
 One car parking space is allocated per cottage and please ask if you would like extra space.
-There is also undercover storage for mountain bikes, muddy walking boots etc. The cottages will be available from 4.00 pm on arrival day and should be vacated by 10.00 am at the end of your stay.
+There is also undercover storage for mountain bikes, muddy walking boots etc. The cottages will be available from 5.00 pm on arrival day and should be vacated by 09.00 am at the end of your stay.
 We hope you enjoy your stay.

 Blackpitt Farm is one mile outside the picturesque village of Oddington, with its famous Michelin award winning pub The Fox Inn and two miles from the beautiful hilltop town of Stow on the Wold.
 It is surrounded by miles of footpaths and bridle roads suitable for mountain bikes, and is an ideal base for exploring the Cotswolds; England and Wales’s largest Area of Outstanding Natural Beauty.